cs-open-project/projectsfound/README.md

 介绍: Burr is a lightweight in-process python framework that standardizes the expression and execution of state machines as action-driven graphs, while making graph execution easily observable.
 It is particularly suited for AI agent workflows, simulations, and other dynamic systems, and comes with a self-hostable observability UI that integrates with OpenTelemetry.

+### Caldera[Incubating]

+Description: Caldera provides a modular platform for modeling, scripting, and executing adversary behavior.
+It allows users to construct emulation plans, provides agents for communicating with the command and control server, and enables users to evaluate security detections in a structured, scalable, and repeatable way.
+With the use of plug-ins and community-contributed features, Caldera supports a range of use cases including adversary emulation, purple teaming, detection engineering, and continuous security validation.
+Using Caldera, defenders can emulate known threat actor behavior and perform other red team activity to evaluate their organization’s defensive capabilities, test analytics, and find detection gaps.
+As a modular tool based on the MITRE ATT&CK framework, Caldera is designed to be extensible, intelligence-driven, and automation-friendly.

+介绍: Caldera provides a modular platform for modeling, scripting, and executing adversary behavior.
+It allows users to construct emulation plans, provides agents for communicating with the command and control server, and enables users to evaluate security detections in a structured, scalable, and repeatable way.
+With the use of plug-ins and community-contributed features, Caldera supports a range of use cases including adversary emulation, purple teaming, detection engineering, and continuous security validation.
+Using Caldera, defenders can emulate known threat actor behavior and perform other red team activity to evaluate their organization’s defensive capabilities, test analytics, and find detection gaps.
+As a modular tool based on the MITRE ATT&CK framework, Caldera is designed to be extensible, intelligence-driven, and automation-friendly.

+### Casbin[Incubating]

+Description: Casbin is a powerful, open-source access control framework that provides a unified, model-driven approach to authorization.

+介绍: Casbin is a powerful, open-source access control framework that provides a unified, model-driven approach to authorization.

 ### Cloudberry[Incubating]

 Description: Cloudberry Database, built on the latest PostgreSQL kernel, is one of the most advanced and mature open-source MPP (Massively Parallel Processing) databases available.